awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/DEVELOPMENT.md

-# Feedback Sentiment Analyzer (FSA) development
+# FSA development

-This document describes the process for adding a new set of AWS Lambda functions for use with FSA.
+This document describes the process for adding a new set of AWS Lambda functions for use with the Feedback Sentiment Analyzer (FSA).
 The requirements for each individual Lambda function are in [the specification](./SPECIFICATION.md).

 ## Add new Lambda function configurations